blargleflargnif/blenderpython/scripts/addons/readme.txt

 download then unpack.
-copy paste into blender addons folder
+copy paste into blender addons folder where files exist.